 ● Copayments (also known as copays)

-If your health plan covers a service, your cost-sharing for it will count toward your out-of-pocket maximum.
+If your health plan pays for a service, your cost-sharing for it will count toward your maximum out-of-pocket costs.

 Different out-of-pocket maximums apply to in-network care than apply to out-of-network care.
 (More on this below.)